 We observe that the correlator decays quite quickly, and monotonically, from its initial value.
 We note however that this is the full correlation function and that more physically interesting is the connected correlator

-Here we have use the translation invariance of our initial condition to express the correlation function in terms of only the distance $d=\ell+1$ between the defects.
+Here we have use the translation invariance of our initial condition to express the correlation function in terms of only the distance between the defects (note that this is $\ell+1$ and not $\ell$).
 The one point functions depend on the same propagators as the 2-point functions since

 which gives